HobartMakers/Website/projects.md

 <p>Here's an idea of what we're working on, and things we probably need help with.</p>

-<p>If you want to know more, or want to volunteer some time and effort, please <a href="/contact">get in touch</a> or let us know at an open night meetup.</p>
+<p>If you want to know more, or want to volunteer some time and effort, please <a href="/contact/">get in touch</a> or let us know at an open night meetup.</p>

+<p>If you're working on something at the space, or for the space, and we've left you off this list, please <a href="/contact/">let us know</a></p>

 <table class="table">
  <thead>